nishchay/translations/static/english/learningCenter/exceptionHandling.md

 #### Exception Handling

 Exceptions are handled at scope, context or global level in Nishchay.
-We only need annotate class with `@Handler` annotation to make exception handler class.
+We only need annotate class with `Handler` attribute to make exception handler class.
 Handler defined for scope will be executed for all routes which belongs to mentioned scope.
 Same applies to context exception handler.
 Global applies to all routes.

 ##### How it works